Chip in $25 today to help send Jason to Harrisburg

 Protect Our Environment

-Jason's practice focused largely on Air Quality, Waterways & Wetlands, and Environmental Justice.
+At DEP, Jason's practice focused largely on Air Quality, Waterways & Wetlands, and Environmental Justice.
 Jason was directly involved in the work to rehaul the state's Environmental Justice Policy and associated PennEnviroScreen tool.

 03